Netflix-Skunkworks/s3-flash-bootloader/README.md

     #!/bin/bash
     set -e
+    # Make a backup so that the bootloader can restore the machine if downloading fails
     cp -a /boot /boot.bak
+    # Install the bootloader
     tar -C /boot -xvf bootloader-$(uname -m).tar.gz
+    # Tell the bootloader where to load the new AMI from
     /boot/configure_bootloader.sh <bucket>/<key> /dev/disk/by-label/cloudimg-rootfs
+    # Add a SSH key so that you can access the bootloader while it is running
     /boot/add_ssh_key.sh ~/.ssh/id_ed25519.pub

 [release]: https://github.com/Netflix-Skunkworks/s3-flash-bootloader/releases/latest/download/bootloader-x86_64.tar.gz